Giant pandas around the world: Austria

 The former elephant enclosure became the Panda House at the Tiergarten Schönbrunn Zoo with well-structured grounds (1015 m^{2}) adapted.
-These pandas are also fed a nutritious diet, and provided with proactive medical care and a dedicated nurse team—one of the most important aspects of the panda attitude.
+These pandas are fed a nutritious diet, and provided with proactive medical care and a dedicated nurse team.
 Air-conditioning and a fog machine were installed in their habitat to keep the pandas safe and happy on hot summer days.